placrosse/kodo/docs/source/faq.rst

 Another source of overhead is linear dependency since a random code might produce a small number of linearly dependent (redundant) coded packets.
-This should be considered if we choose a small field size or low code density.
+This should be considered if we choose a small field size or low/sparse code density.

 In practice, we can use a systematic code to ensure reliability with a low overhead.
 This is the recommended approach in single-hop networks.